seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 No, sir, nor I mean it not.

 **POMPEY**
-Sir, but you shall come to it, by your honour’s
+Sir, but you shall come to it, by your honour's
 leave.
 And, I beseech you, look into Master Froth
 here, sir; a man of four-score pound a year; whose
-father died at Hallowmas: was’t not at Hallowmas,
+father died at Hallowmas: was't not at Hallowmas,
 Master Froth?

 **FROTH**